gchq/stroom-docs/content/en/docs/sending-data/data-formats/character-encoding.md

 When data is sent to Stroom the character encoding of the data should be configured for the [Feed]({{< relref "docs/user-guide/feeds" >}}).
 This tells Stroom how to decode the data that has been sent.
-All data sent to a feed must be encoded in the character encode configured for that Feed.
+All data sent to a feed must be encoded in the character encoding configured for that Feed.

 ## Supported Character Encodings